XiangruiWei/XiangruiWei.github.io/_pages/about.md

-I am currently seeking for research internship about .
+**!!
+I am currently seeking for research internship about deep reinforcement learning and robotics. !!**